 There are many reasons for surplus or excess inventory.
 Retail owners must identify the specific causes so they can direct their teams to focus on these problem areas.

-The most common causes of excess inventory are the following:
+The most common causes of surplus inventory are the following:

 1. Not knowing your customers